 Son Fred Daw (1932- ? ) was born in 1932 in Virginia.
 He married Shirley ( ? - ? ) and had six children.

-Daughter Alberta J. "Boots" Daw (1935- ? ) was born in (about 1935.
-She married Vance Norton ( ? - ? ) and produced two children.
+Daughter Alberta Jane "Boots" Daw (1935-2023) was born in about 1935.
+She married Vance Norton ( ? - ? ) and produced two children -- Linda Bishop and Gary Norton.
+They made a longtime home in the Penn Hills section of Pittsburgh.
 The Nortons, along with Merle and Carol Daw, rarely missed a Minerd Reunion in the 1990s and 2000s.
 Vance regularly had lunch in Pittsburgh with the founder of this website during the late 1990s.
+Sadly, Alberta passed into the arms of the angels at the age of 88 on March 9, 2023.
+Interment of the remains was in William Penn Gardens Of Remembrance in Churchill.

 Son Merle J. Daw (1936-2017) was born in about 1936.
 He was joined in the bonds of wedlock with Carol Cook ( ? - ? ).
 They made a home for years in Penn Hills near Pittsburgh.
 The three children born to this union are Kimberly O'Malley, Kevin Daw and Karen Daw.
 For 31 years, Merle was employed at Turners Dairy, driving a milk delivery truck.
 They hosted a visit to their residence by the founder of this website in the early 1990s and regularly attended our national family reunions.
 The Daws won the award at the 2003 reunion as the longest-married couple.
 At the 2006 reunion, held in Indian Head, PA, he brought to show a piano chair crafted by his great-grandfather, Rev. Isaac Herschel Minerd, which Merle had restored, removing 10 separate coats of paint.
 A photograph of that chair is featured in the Minerd.com Online Museum of Creativity.
 Sadly, Merle passed away at the age of 81 on Nov.
 25, 2017.
 His memorial service was held at Zion Lutheran Church of Penn Hills.
 An obituary in the Pittsburgh Post-Gazette noted that he was survived by eight grandchildren and six great-grandchildren.